RoadieHQ/roadie-backstage-plugins/.changeset/nasty-walls-retire.md

 ---
-'@roadiehq/scaffolder-backend-module-http-request': patch
+'@roadiehq/scaffolder-backend-module-http-request': minor
 ---

-Return error responses as well as successful responses in templates
+Add flag that allows return of error responses as well as successful responses in templates so that the next step can run.